AmirSasson/NetRuleEngine/README.md

 ```
 * **Rules Admin** - Actor Role - that sets the rules on design time to identify an event or desired state.
 * **Rules DB** - Database to store the rules
-* **Business Event** - an Event that occurs on the bussines flow, and changes a state on your backend, or a stand alone event that needs to be tested for rule matching. can be anything as a site Visit, transaction, UI event, Login, Registration or whatever.
+* **Business Event** - an Event that occurs on the bussines flow, and changes a state on your backend, or a standalone event that needs to be tested for rule matching. can be anything as a site Visit, transaction, UI event, Login, Registration or whatever.
 * **BUSSINESS LOGIC** - this is the backend that referene the NetRuleEngine package, consumes the Rules from DB, and for each Event, run the Rule matchin and acts according to the result

 ###### this solution doesnt not provide any rules editor UX or DB.